Protect an Application

 Overview

-• The /public endpoint is as the name implies public.
+• The /public endpoint is, as the name implies, public.
 Every request to it should be forwarded as is.

-• traefik as an edge proxy,
+• Traefik as the edge proxy,

-• OPA, which evaluates the above said authorization policy and
+• OPA, which evaluates the authorization policy,

 Prerequisites